mbparker/electron-react-dotnet-starter/README.md

 .NET backend is C# and uses Autofac for dependency injection.
 SQLite3 support is built in using a lightweight "ORM" mechanism.

 SignalR is used for communication between the front and backend.
 RESTful APIs could be easily added if that is preferred.

+# USAGE

+1. Fork this repository.
+2. Clone to your system.
+3. Build the SLN file under the app-api directory.
+4. Run the `ElectronAppRebrander.csproj` compiled output, and provide the root directory you cloned to, and what you want the new app name to be.

+You can now begin building your own app using this repo as a launch pad.